 A. You get a hand full of sheet 😀

 If it were not for the fact that I had friends visiting from California, I could have easily given Halloween a pass this year.
-I had already missed one of the many parties at Crazy Canucks but enjoyed seeing pictures on Facebook.
+I had already missed one of the many parties at Crazy Canucks, but enjoyed seeing pictures on Facebook.
 A few friends had asked me to pop by Sandy Toes Halloween Bash, and I wanted to, but I knew if I did I would be a goner fast and ready to mummify with TV in bed.
-Which is exactly what I did while I waited to go to the annual – naked and afraid Honduras was on 😀

-It was fairly packed while we were there and I am not sure if that was the peak or more showed up later as none of us stayed late.
-My friends were diving responsibly in the morning and did not want to show up on Chuck and Robbie’s dock, tired and hung-over.
+It was fairly packed while we were there and I’m not sure if that was the peak or more showed up later, as none of us stayed late.
+My friends were diving in the morning and did not want to show up on Chuck and Robbie’s dock, tired and hung-over.
 Plus they had already had a full day driving about 13 miles north.
 I stayed a short while later so I could get a few more pictures.

 Although the Holiday party was not as outrageously costumed up as it has been in all the years I have been attending, a lot of people still put in some great effort.
 As always the open area with Dracula and Vampirella was a hot spot for pictures.
 I caught a few people while they were posing for and sometimes with their many admirers.
 I always love that people love getting their picture taken with costumers.

 I really get pleasure from costume parties.
 So much fun to watch people light up as they get to play someone or something else for a while.
 Plus experiencing a room full of mass admiration for peoples creativity and in some cases, Halloween humor is always fun.
 I did not get a pic of it, but there was a girl dressed as a Tinder profile.
 Of course, I thought that one was pretty funny being a fan. 😀